konzy/radai-takehome-challenge/README.md

 ### Overview

-In this challenge, you are entrusted with the development of a sophisticated pipeline capable of processing and summarizing text data efficiently.
-The ultimate goal is to not only produce concise summaries of news articles in real-time but also to enhance this data in ways that bolster machine learning (ML) training scenarios.
-This includes considering how the summarized data is stored, ensuring that it supports efficient data access patterns suitable for large-scale processing and ML model training.
+In this challenge, you are entrusted with the development of a pipeline capable of processing text data efficiently.
+The ultimate goal is to enhance this data in ways that bolster machine learning (ML) training scenarios.
+This includes considering how the result is stored, ensuring that it supports efficient data access patterns suitable for large-scale processing and ML model training, in offline batch processing context.

 To kickstart your task, you are provided with a sample dataset alongside a foundational setup designed to simulate the ingestion of streaming text data.
 Your challenge is to extend and optimize this setup in a way explained below.

 ---

-### **Option 1: Text Transformation**
+### Text Transformation

 Implement a pipeline that adds a calculated feature to each text record, such as word count.

-### **Option 2: Text Summarization with Hugging Face**

-For this task, select any suitable model from Hugging Face's Transformers library to summarize the articles.
-Your goal is to condense the text data, preparing it for uses such as summarization-based model training or feature reduction.
-The choice of model should be justified based on its performance and relevance to the summarization task at hand.

 ## **Getting Started**